Lake District road trip inspiration

 The Lake District is one of Britain’s finest destinations for a road trip.
 Some routes are gentle lakeside drives, while others climb high into the fells on narrow mountain roads that reward careful drivers with unforgettable views.

-Travelling by car gives you the freedom to discover hidden valleys, quieter villages, panoramic viewpoints and lesser-known beauty spots at your own pace.
+Travelling by car gives you the freedom to move beyond the famous lakes and connect quieter valleys, viewpoints, villages and short walks at your own pace.

 1